Onisho/alcatraz/_info/en/festival.md

 ##### I would like to bring my children, do they also have to buy a ticket?
 We cannot prohibit to bring your children, but everyone, even babies, must hold a valid festival ticket and here's why: we want parents to be aware that bringing children to a crowded festival can put the children at risk.
 With the purchase of a festival ticket the parents accept full responsibility.

-##### Can I leave the festival site?
-We can’t prohibit people from leaving the festival grounds.
-We ask, however, to respect the environment, which means: all waste in the trash cans.
-Respect the homes and gardens of the neighbours.

 ##### When do the doors to the festival open?
 On Saturday and Sunday, the gates to hell open at 09h30, one hour and a half before the first band starts on stage.
 On Friday, the gates open at 12h00.